floriank/blog/content/post/using-phoenix-with-docker-part-1-introduction.md

 Long story short: We're going to use these containers:

-- PostgreSQL for database
-- PostgreSQL for database persistance
+- PostgreSQL for database (one for postgres, one for persitant storage)
 - Web Container running our Phoenix application
 - Queue container running our Phoenix application to process the thumbnails

-This is a minimal setup and one could toy around using `nginx` for serving the images, but let's keep it simpler for now.
+Maybe we should also provide static asset serving by using `nginx` for the images and not directly use the web stack to do so.

 ## Continuing